Wiktor-Wojciechowski/JS-Course-Notes/README.md

 document.querySelector("#id .class tag etc") - returns the first element of the selector document.querySelectorAll("selector") - returns a node list of elements of the selector

+Array.from(document.querySelectorAll(".class") - creates an array of elements with a class name class